transitiverobotics/transitive-utils/docs/common.md

 ### migrate

-Migrate a list of {topic, newVersion, transform}.
+Migrate a list of `{topic, newVersion, transform}`.
 The version number in topic will be ignored, and all versions' values will be merged, applied in order, such that the latest version is applied last.